arnobert/rs41_rust/README.md

 For a planned HAB launch the sonde has following requirements:
 - Transmit **location** (coordinates and altitude)
 - **Modulation**: GFSK and Hellschreiber mode
-- RTTY optional (is going to be tricky with the Si4032)
 - Reading environmental (temperature, pressure) sensor optional
 - Additional UART port at external connector